Seen and Heard with Senator Ivana Bacik

 Room: Neill Lecture Theatre

-Event Type: Alumni, Arts and Culture, Careers, Lectures and Seminars, Public
+Event Category: Alumni, Arts and Culture, Careers, Lectures and Seminars, Public

 Type of Event: One-time event